 The ScarletApps suite provides additional enhanced communication and collaboration tools, such as Drive, Google+, Calendar, and others.
 Alumni can continue to use ScarletApps services forever, providing a lifelong link to the many resources available to the Rutgers community.

-myRutgers University Portal is your personalized one-stop for online content and online services at Rutgers University. myRutgers delivers personal alerts, provides access to academic, financial aid, student self-service applications and a variety of other student services including email.
-The “my Apps” feature is specifically designed to equip with “search” capability so that services can be found effectively.
+myRutgers University Portal is your personalized gateway to online content and services at Rutgers University. myRutgers delivers personal alerts and provides access to academic, financial aid, and student self-service applications, and a variety of other student services including email.
+The My Apps feature helps you find services such as:

 - Class schedules

 - Degree navigator (to plan and track academic progress)

 - Online Directory of faculty, staff and students

 - Financial aid award status